-The summer has finally arrived and now is the time to start organising lovely relaxing weekends away in Europe.
+The summer has finally arrived and now is the time to start organizing lovely relaxing weekends away in Europe.
 If you an avid nature lover then you will want to spend your summer surrounded by some o the most exquisite gardens Europe has to offer.
 Botanical gardens in Europe are some of the most tranquil and relaxing places, perfect if you are trying to escape the busy city for a few hours.
 Here are a few botanical garden to visit whilst in Europe just remember to pack your passport and don’t forget to renew your E111 card.

 Kew Royal Botanical Garden, London

 Each year millions of people visit this garden which is located in southwest London.
 The 121hectare Royal Botanic Garden is one of the most famous botanic gardens in the world which features an extensive property with treetop walkway, Victorian glasshouses, and many exotic plants.
 The garden also has the largest collection of living plants in the world.
-With their being over 30,000 different plants and more than seven million preserved plants, the garden is filled with things to see.
+With there being over 30,000 different plants and more than seven million preserved plants, the garden is filled with things to see.

 Edinburgh Botanic Garden